Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 So toss that unhealthy relationship with the bathroom scale.
 Instead, look at your overall body composition.

-For example, Aviv Clinics uses the seca scale to get a precise rundown of the meaning behind a person’s weight.
-This scale helps us develop an accurate and customized treatment plan—losing body fat, gaining muscle, or a combination of both.
+For example, Aviv Clinics uses the seca scale to get a precise accounting of the meaning behind a person’s weight.
+This scale helps us develop an accurate and customized treatment plan, whether that entails losing body fat, gaining muscle, or a combination of both.

 Speak to your doctor to gain a comprehensive assessment of your body composition so you can make appropriate, personalized goals.